syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Data-Manipulation.md

 The second overload can be used to specify the sort direction.
 The SortColumnDescriptor.Comparer is an IComparer property that allows you to specify a custom comparer object.

-> Note: We are going to use the third function in this section to perform custom sorting.
+N> We are going to use the third function in this section to perform custom sorting.

 The following steps illustrate how to do custom sorting using the IComparer property: